cogentcore/core/tensor/tensorfs/README.md

-# datafs: a virtual filesystem for data
+# tensorfs: a virtual filesystem for data

-`datafs` is a virtual file system that implements the Go `fs` interface, and can be accessed using fs-general tools, including the cogent core `filetree` and the `goal` shell.
+`tensorfs` is a virtual file system that implements the Go `fs` interface, and can be accessed using fs-general tools, including the cogent core `filetree` and the `goal` shell.

 Data is represented using the [tensor] package universal data type: the `tensor.Tensor`, which can represent everything from a single scalar value up to n-dimensional collections of patterns, in a range of data types.